samnazarko/vero-blog/_posts/2015-02-11-the-big-update.md

 Power supplies are unregulated and often don't adhere to their advertised specifications.
 Most people used their microUSB phone chargers when the Pi first came out and this was the first time they were really stress tested.
 Charging a phone does not take a lot of current and as a result manufacturers are often not too concerned whether their power supply performs as advertised.
 If you've used the Raspberry Pi, you'll likely know about the importance of a good power supply.
 Without one you can experience lockups, crashes and issues with connected peripherals such as hard drives and WiFi dongles.
 This would be simply unaccceptable for Vero.

 As you can see [here] (http://www.righto.com/2012/10/a-dozen-usb-chargers-in-lab-apple-is.html), there are a lot of bad power supplies out there.
-We are lucky in the sense that all of our outputs on Vero are digital (and thus less prone to power supply noise) however it is vital that we have as stable a power supply as possible.
+We are lucky in the sense that all of our outputs on Vero are digital (and thus less vulnerable to power supply noise) however it is vital that we have as stable a power supply as possible.

 I have aggressively tested over a dozen power supplies myself.
 When doing so, here's what I was on the look out for:

 * Noise -- how efficient is the charger and will it affect any peripherals connected to the Vero?
 * Regulation -- are there any abnormal spikes in the current when the Vero's demand for power fluctuates?
+We want to avoid any power surges that could damage connected peripherals as well.

 Initially, we had something that looked a little like this: